sn0w12/Google-Maps-Tile-Generator/README.md

 # Google Maps Tile Generator

-This Python script generates Google Maps tiles from a given image and compresses all PNG images within a specified directory.
-It's designed to run either through a command line interface (CLI) with arguments or interactively with a graphical user interface (GUI).
+This Python script generates Google Maps/ Leaflet tiles from a given image and compresses all PNG images within a specified directory.
+It's designed to run either through a command line interface with arguments or interactively with a user interface.

 ## Features

-- Generate Google Maps tiles at specified zoom levels.
+- Generate Map tiles at specified zoom levels.
-- Compress PNG images to reduce file size with customizable quality settings.
+- Compress PNG images to reduce file size.
 - Support for both command line and GUI operations.

 ## Requirements